CSI-Diego-Cedeno/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a pull, and an upstream pull?

  - Answer: Pull is when you pull a repository, you are updating your local copy with any changes that have been made on the remote version.
+Pull Upstreams is from remote to remote from mine to yours.

 What part of these instructions was unclear or incomplete?